Skip to content

 timeseries ts:elec7 always begin with ts:

 For datetimes such as time stamps the recommended format is ISO8601 (e.g. 2020-03-01T01:00).
-In case of timeseries, the actual timeseries data should be placed in a CSV file in the input data folder (same folder as the referencing Excel file).
+In case of timeseries, the actual timeseries data should be placed in a CSV file (text file where column are separated by commas) in the input data folder (same folder as the referencing Excel file).
+If you use the SiteOpt web application, there is a button which allows you to select a CSV file on your computer and upload it.
 The file should have two columns which have column titles "time" and "value".
 File name should have the format ts_ + time series name + .csv.
 For example if you write ts:elec7 in the input data table, file name ts_elec7.csv is expected.
-Note that Siteopt does not make daylight saving time adjustments.
+Note that SiteOpt does not make daylight saving time adjustments.

 For durations the data should be entered in format xU where x is an integer and U is either Y (for year), M (for month), D (for day), h (for hour), m (for minute), or s (for second).
 For example "60m".